i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 If you need vocabulary activities, strategies, and ideas for speech therapy, you’ve come to the right place!
 Check out my:

-Alternatively, if you’re just in need of a quick vocabulary goal, scroll to the bottom of this post, or check out my Speech Therapy IEP Goal Bank!
+Alternatively, if you’re just in need of a quick vocabulary goal, scroll to the bottom of this post, or check out my amazing, FREE goal bank.

 Vocabulary knowledge is one of the most important areas within comprehension so it’s critical SLPs target this skill explicitly.